ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 ## 📝️ Rendering your first reports

-Now that you know the structure and contents of the project, you can build your first report.
-Since the template has several dependencies, you will have to render the pages using the terminal.
+Now that you know the structure and contents of the project, you can build your first report if you have not done so yet.
+Otherwise, try to run a single page following the instructions below or continue to the next step: Changing a study programme.

+Since the template has several dependencies, you must render the pages using the terminal.
 Do *not* render the pages using the Render button within RStudio.

 ### Rendering all pages of a report using the terminal